AlexanderKidd/FactoidL/README.md

 FactoidL in its original, unadulterated form, does not currently collect user data; however, if a website that has sensitive data on it is checked, the fact checking algorithm may send part of that data as the query to requested sites such as the Wikipedia lookup.

-By using FactoidL, you agree that any content that is fact checked with the FactoidL application(s) in unadulteratred form, is allowed to be transmitted in said manner, in order to fulfill the fact-checking process.
+By using FactoidL, you agree that any content that is fact-checked with the FactoidL application(s) in unadulteratred form, is allowed to be transmitted in said manner, in order to fulfill the fact-checking process.